0prrr/pet/README.md

 Image support added.
 I personally upload image to imgur, and add in the snippet the keyword `img::` followed by the image link, eg: `img::https://i.imgur.com/V3vsK.png`.
 And if you have `feh` installed, when you search for that piece of snippet, then `feh` will automatically display the image, which makes my wiki tools more powerful.
 ![2022-01-04 19_48_02-pet_README md at main · reyalpmi_pet](https://user-images.githubusercontent.com/28176389/148054694-b294b7a5-1517-4784-b0d2-0b89457ee9f1.png)

+Ability to read markdown content from file is added on Jan, 12th, 2022.
+Now, for simple markdown snippets, you can fire up pet and input line by line.
+But for longer snippets with bunch of codes, just put the whole markdown in a file, andissue command `pet new /absolute/or/relative/path/to/file` to add the content to pet.

 Enjoy!

 # pet : CLI Snippet Manager